 The problem is often linked to straining during childbirth, although age, heavy lifting, surgery, and obesity can be factors as well.
 While pelvic organ prolapse isn’t usually a health threat, it can be associated with pelvic pain, chronic constipation and sometimes urinary or fecal incontinence.

 Treatment may be necessary if any of these symptoms become bothersome.
 At Yale Medicine, our radiologists are skilled at a magnetic resonance imaging (MRI) test called a magnetic resonance defecography (MR defecography).
-The procedure helps our urologists see more clearly and better understand what’s going on in the pelvis in order to make the most accurate diagnosis possible and better focus treatment.
+The procedure helps our urologists better understand what’s going on in the pelvis in order to make the most accurate diagnosis possible and better focus treatment.

 What is an MR defecography?

-According to Mahan Mathur, MD, a Yale Medicine radiologist with specialized training in abdominal and pelvic area imaging, MR defecography is similar to a standard MRI but is specifically tailored to produce the best images possible of the pelvic diaphragm and organs.
+According to Mahan Mathur, MD, a Yale Medicine radiologist with specialized training in abdominal and pelvic area imaging, MR defecography is similar to a standard MRI.
+However, it is specifically tailored to produce the best images possible of the pelvic diaphragm and organs.